March 2019 FAQs

 Safety:

-Tolvaptan had no effect on long-term mortality or heart failure-related morbidity in patients with heart failure; the long-term safety profile was similar to that of placebo, with the exception of increased thirst and dry mouth.
-Abbreviations: AE=adverse event; CHF=congestive heart failure; CI=confidence interval; DB=double blind; HR=hazard ratio; LVEF=left ventricular ejection fraction; MC=multicenter; NI=noninferiority; NS=not significant; NYHA=New York Heart Association; OL=open label; PC=placebo-controlled; RCT=randomized controlled trial; SIADH=syndrome of inappropriate antidiuretic hormone.
-Conclusion
+Abbreviations: AE=adverse event; CHF=congestive heart failure; CI=confidence interval; DB=double blind; HR=hazard ratio; LVEF=left ventricular ejection fraction; MC=multicenter; NI=noninferiority; NS=not significant; NYHA=New York Heart Association; OL=open label; PC=placebo-controlled; RCT=randomized controlled trial; SIADH=syndrome of inappropriate antidiuretic hormone. |

 The FDA-approved labeling for tolvaptan states that it should not be used for longer than 30 days in the setting of hyponatremia.
 This limitation was added to the labeling after hepatic safety concerns were reported in ADPKD trials.
 Doses used in the treatment of hyponatremia are lower than those used in ADPKD, and some limited data exist to support the long-term safety of tolvaptan when used at doses relevant to hyponatremia treatment.
 While treatment duration should be limited when possible, long-term therapy may be necessary in some patients to maintain adequate serum sodium levels.
 If long-term tolvaptan therapy is deemed necessary, liver function should be monitored frequently; if changes in liver function are observed, tolvaptan should be discontinued immediately, as liver damage associated with tolvaptan is typically reversible upon drug discontinuation.